-Force Majeure shall mean any act or event that (a) renders it impossible for the affected party to perform its obligations under the Agreement, (b) is beyond the reasonable control of the affected party and not due to its fault or negligence, and (c) could not have been prevented or avoided by the affected party through the exercise of due diligence, including but not limited to the expenditure of any reasonable sum taking into account the EPC Contract Price.
-Force Majeure may include catastrophic storms or floods, lightning, earthquakes and other acts of God, wars, civil disturbances, revolts, insurrections, sabotage, commercial embargoes, fires, explosions, actions of a governmental instrumentality that were not requested, promoted or caused by the affected party, and changes in law.
-Force Majeure shall not include any of the following: (a) a product failure caused by such product not being Year 2000 compliant, (b) economic hardship, (c) changes in market conditions, (d) late delivery or failure of equipment, unless otherwise caused by Force Majeure, (e) strikes or other similar labor actions, and (f) nonperformance or delay by subcontractors, unless otherwise caused by Force Majeure.
+Force Majeure shall mean any act or event that (a) materially impacts a party to perform its obligations under the Agreement, (b) is beyond the reasonable control of the affected party and not due to its fault or negligence, and (c) could not have been prevented or avoided by the affected party through the exercise of due diligence, including but not limited to the expenditure of any reasonable sum taking into account the EPC Contract Price.
+Force Majeure may include catastrophic storms or floods, lightning, earthquakes and other acts of God, wars, civil disturbances, revolts, insurrections, sabotage, strikes and other labor unrest, commercial embargoes, fires, explosions, actions of a governmental instrumentality that were not requested, promoted or caused by the affected party, and changes in law.
+Force Majeure shall not include any of the following: (a) a product failure caused by such product not being Year 2000 compliant, (b) economic hardship, (c) changes in market conditions, (d) late delivery or failure of equipment, unless otherwise caused by Force Majeure, (e) project specific strikes or other similar project site labor actions, and (f) nonperformance or delay by subcontractors, unless otherwise caused by Force Majeure.

 XIII.
 Year 2000 Compliance: